Applications for Cohort 6

-- All participants must have the support of their organisations to attend the course which will demand attendance at course modules conducted over 2 semesters (Jan-May and Sep-Dec).
-Each semester will consist of two modules, one held on half a day a week for 7 weeks and one held on three blocks of 2 days.
-In addition, there is attendance at the short residential in January and a fair amount of personal study time.
+- All participants must have the support of their organisations to attend the course which will demand attendance at course modules conducted over 2 semesters (Sep – Dec 2019 and Jan- May 2020) requiring 16 days of attendance.
+In addition, there is attendance at a short residential in October 2019 and a fair amount of personal study time.
 Successful students must complete written assignments for each module.

 - LHF will pay for half of the core course fee leading to the PG Certificate and the sponsoring organisation pays the other half.
-The contribution from agencies will be between £1200 and £1600 depending on the numbers enrolled.
+The contribution from agencies will be no more than £1350.

-- In the four years since its inception, 57 managers in homelessness services have gone through or are currently half-way through the course.
+- In the five years since its inception, 78 managers in homelessness services from 39 organisations have enrolled on the course.

 - In Cohorts 1 to 3 of the PG Certificate, 32% of students achieved distinctions, 60% merits and 8% high passes.
-Cohort 4, now half way through the course, appears to be doing equally well.
+Cohort 4 are currently awaiting their results, expected in the coming weeks.